ppy/osu-wiki/wiki/osu!tourney/osu!lazer_tournament_client/en.md

 To create a new tournament configuration, create a new directory in the `tournaments` directory with the name of your tournament.

 Inside a tournament configuration the necessary assets can be supplied to display flags, videos and mod icons for the mappool.
-Each category of asset has its own folder.
+Each category of asset has its own folder:

 - example-tournament
     - flags
     - mods
     - videos
-    - bracket.json

 ## Customisation